andrejbauer/plzoo/README.markdown

 * If you have an idea for a new language, discuss it in an issue, or just go ahead if you can't wait.

-We kindly ask that contributions to the repository follow a certain pattern.
+We kindly ask that contributions to the repository follow the established pattern.
 For example, all the main programs are generated with the `Zoo.Main` functor found in `src/zoo.ml`.
 It takes care of a number of things, such as command-line wrappers, standard command-line options, loading of files, and running an interactive shell.
 It is best if you start by copying one fo the existing languages and adapt it to your language.